shaydan12/SOC-Analyst-Home-Lab/README.md

 ## Investigating Brute Force Activity

-I did some investigation into one of the IP addresses that was responsible for a large amount of brute force attempts by using online tools.
+I did some investigation into one of the IP addresses that was responsible for a large amount of brute force attempts by using online tools such as [AbuseIPDB](https://www.abuseipdb.com/).
 ![image](https://github.com/user-attachments/assets/a021fab4-3477-4d44-a878-592d2f739839)

 ## Using Elastic Defend EDR